PennyLaneAI/pennylane/doc/introduction/unsupported.rst

 In general, the state of a quantum circuit will be complex-valued, so differentiating the state directly is not possible without the use of `complex analysis <https://en.wikipedia.org/wiki/Holomorphic_function>`__.
-Though complex gradients can be implemented for most "simple" functions, this is not done in Autograd but is done in the other three interfaces.
+Though complex gradients can be implemented for most "simple" functions, this is not supported in Autograd but is done in the other three interfaces.

 Instead, in Autograd, real scalar-valued post-processing should be done to the output state to allow